Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/getting-started/contents.md

 └── scss/
 ```

 The `scss/` and `js/` are the source code for our CSS and JavaScript.
 The `dist/` folder includes everything listed in the compiled download section above.
-The `site/docs/` folder includes the source code for our documentation, and `examples/` of OUDS Web usage.
+The `site/content/docs/` folder includes the source code for our hosted documentation, including our live examples of OUDS Web usage.

 Beyond that, any other included file provides support for packages, license information, and development.